Pastel

 A pastel (/pæˈstɛl/) is an art medium that consists of powdered pigment and a binder.
 It can exist in a variety of forms, including a stick, a square, a pebble, and a pan of color, among other forms.
 The pigments used in pastels are similar to those used to produce some other colored visual arts media, such as oil paints; the binder is of a neutral hue and low saturation.
 The color effect of pastels is closer to the natural dry pigments than that of any other process.

 Pastels have been used by artists since the Renaissance, and gained considerable popularity in the 18th century, when a number of notable artists made pastel their primary medium.
+The medium has been especially popular in French art.
+It has often been used for portraits, but can be very effective for other subjects, such as landscape paintings.
+Compared to oil paint it is quick and straightforward to use, with some of the advantages of drawing.

 An artwork made using pastels is called a pastel (or a pastel drawing or pastel painting).
 Pastel used as a verb means to produce an artwork with pastels; as an adjective it means pale in color.